tomhsiao1260/neuroglancer-learn/README.md

+# Neuroglancer Mini

+This is a trimmed-down version of the original Neuroglancer source code, designed to make its core logic more accessible and easier to understand.
+This is not a new implementation, but rather a carefully curated subset of the original codebase (~115,510 lines) that has been reduced to about 22,677 lines by retaining only the minimal core functionality needed for the program to run, reducing npm dependencies, and simplifying the build process.
+This lightweight version serves as a learning demo, allowing developers to grasp the core concepts and architecture of Neuroglancer without being overwhelmed by the complexity of the original implementation.

+Note: This is not an officially maintained version of Neuroglancer.
+Neuroglancer and Neuroglancer Mini are two independently developed projects, but this project is based on a reduced version of the original Neuroglancer source code.

 # Project Structure

 This project has two main branches: the [forward branch](https://github.com/tomhsiao1260/neuroglancer-mini/tree/forward) and the [backward branch](https://github.com/tomhsiao1260/neuroglancer-mini/tree/backward).
 The backward branch is a simplified version of Neuroglancer, while the forward branch builds additional features on top of this simplified version.